epsilonlabs/emf-rdf/README.md

 var goblin = Model.getElementById('http://example.org/#green-goblin');
 ```

-To list all the resources that have an `rdf:type` predicate with a certain object acting as their type, use `Type.all`:
+To list all the resources that have an `rdf:type` predicate with a certain object acting as their type, use `Prefix::Type.all`:

 ```
-`foaf:Person`.all.println('All people: ');
+foaf::Person.all.println('All people: ');
 ```

-Note the above use of `foaf:Person`, using both the prefix and the local name, and the use of backticks to escape the name.
+You could also use `` `foaf:Person` `` to follow a more RDF-like style, but you would need backticks to escape the name.

-If there is no risk of ambiguity, you can just use the local name:
+If there is no risk of ambiguity, you can just use the type name:

 ```
 Person.all.println('All people: ');